alukosdev/ccsp/laws/sox.md

 Short Form | Full Form
 :--- | :---
 SEC | Securities and Exchange Commission
-SOX | Sarbanes-Oxley Act
+SOX | Sarbanes-Oxley
+U.S. | United States

 ## Overview

-In 2002 the Sarbanes-Oxley Act (SOX) was enacted as an attempt to prevent fraudulent accounting practices, poor audit practices, inadequate financial controls, and poor oversight by governing boards of directors.
-It applies to all publicly traded corporations.
-SOX protects individuals from *accounting errors* and *fraudulent practices* in *publicly traded companies*.
-It provides for corporate accountability.
+In 2002, the United States (U.S.) Congress passed the Sarbanes-Oxley (SOX) Act to protect shareholders and the general public from accounting errors and fraudulent practices in enterprises, and to improve the accuracy of corporate disclosures.

-SOX is not a set of business practices and does not specify how a business should store records; rather, it defines which records (such as financial records) are to be stored and for how long.
+The act does not specify a set of business practices but instead defines which company records need to be kept on file and for how long.

-SOX is also known as the "*public company* accounting reform and investor protection act".

-### Enforcement

-The SEC is the organization responsible for establishing standards and guidelines and conducting audits and imposing subsequent fines should any be required.
+SOX is also known as the "Public Company Accounting Reform and Investor Protection Act of 2002."
+SOX provisions apply to publicly-traded U.S. companies and their auditors.
+Privately-held companies don't need to comply with the reporting requirements, but they are subject to the penalty and liability provisions.

+!!!
+The Securities and Exchange Commission (SEC) enforces SOX.
+SOX imposes criminal penalties for certifying a misleading or fraudulent financial report, which can be upwards of $5 million in fines and 20 years in prison when someone willfully certifies misleading or fraudulent financial statements.
+!!!

+## Noteworthy

+- [X] SOX protects from *accounting errors* and *fraudulent practices*.

+## Sources

+- Digital Guardian.
+(2022, March 14). *What is SOX Compliance?
+2022 SOX Requirements & More*. https://digitalguardian.com/blog/what-sox-compliance
+- Investopedia.
+(2022, May 8). *Sarbanes-Oxley (SOX) Act of 2002*. https://www.investopedia.com/terms/s/sarbanesoxleyact.asp
+- Spiceworks.
+(2021, September 24). *Think Sarbanes-Oxley Only Applies to Public Companies?
+Think Again*. https://www.spiceworks.com/finance/governance/guest-article/think-sarbanes-oxley-only-applies-to-public-companies-think-again/
+- Hyperproof. (n.d.). *The Sarbanes-Oxley Act (SOX)*. https://hyperproof.io/sarbanes-oxley-act/#:~:text=The%20Securities%20and%20Exchange%20Commission,misleading%20or%20fraudulent%20financial%20statements